spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 ## Let's Run it!

-By now we should have a fully working example minus two last commands.
+We now have a fully working example except for two final commands.
 We have to start and run the pipeline!

 ```python
 pipeline.start()